 I f churches want to reach people where they are, they can’t overlook social media.
 Nine in ten internet users are on social media every month.
-In fact, the average social media user spends more than an hour every day on social media.
+In fact, the average social media user spends more than two hours every day on social media.
 In this landscape, having an effective church social media strategy can be a big deal.
 Social media has the potential to help your church share the message of Jesus with hundreds or even thousands of people.

 And yet your church’s Facebook posts may only be getting a few likes or comments, maybe none at all.
 If you’ve been at the social media game awhile, it might even seem like reaching your church community on social media has gotten harder.
 In many ways, it actually has.
 You have to craft a post that resonates perfectly with your followers just for a sliver of them to actually see it.